PascalDeclercq1964/Icebear/README.md

 # Icebear
 Icebear reports is a .net library to create reports and generate them as a PDF or send to the printer

 Icebear reports are created in code, there is no designer.
-A first sight his sounds weird (no designer?) but take look at this example report, with a minimum if code you get a basic report
+A first sight this sounds weird (no designer?) but take a look at this example report, with a minimum of code you get a basic report

     Report report = new Report();
     report.DataSource = customers.OrderBy(c => c.CompanyName);